DHRUVMISTRY1908/GEMINI_PDF/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests.
+Please feel free to submit issues or pull requests. to encourage contributions from the community.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Replace placeholders such as `https://your-image-url-here`, `https://your-demo-gif-url-here`, `your-username`, and `your-repository` with actual URLs and repository information.
-You can also customize the content and styling to better fit your project's branding and requirements.

-Additionally, include relevant sections such as "Example" with a demo GIF or screenshot showcasing your application in action, and "Contributing" to encourage contributions from the community.
 Make sure to include a license file (e.g., `LICENSE`) in your repository as well.